JulieRauer/Questionnaire/Questionnaire_After.md

 	Circle: 1 - not important at all, 3 - maybe, 5 - very important)

 	<pre>1     2     3     4     5 <pre>

-	Any comments about this feature that detects your fall?
+#	Any comments about this feature that detects your fall?

-#Any comments about this feature that detects your fall?
 ## Speech:

 6. Do you find that people are able to understand what you say?